Popdeem/Popdeem-SDK-iOS/Docs/facebook_app_setup.md

 ---

+Popdeem requires that your Facebook application is approved for the "publish_actions" permission.
+We use this permission when the user shares content on Facebook.

+---

-When you have your Facebook app set up, make note of your Facebook App ID.
-Back in your *info.plist* file in your XCode Project, add the following key-value pairs:
+As per the Facebook documentation, in your *info.plist* file in your XCode Project, add the following key-value pairs:

 ```
     "FacebookAppId": YOUR_FACEBOOK_APP_ID